-Cross border payment processor Flywire (NASDAQ: FLYW) reported Q4 FY2022 results that beat analyst expectations, with revenue up 42.1% year on year to $73.1 million.
-On top of that, guidance for next quarter's revenue was surprisingly good, being $88 million at the midpoint, 10.8% above what analysts were expecting.
-Flywire made a GAAP loss of $1.13 million, improving on its loss of $11.3 million, in the same quarter last year.
+Cross border payment processor Flywire (NASDAQ: FLYW) reported Q2 FY2023 results beating Wall Street analysts' expectations, with revenue up 50.1% year on year to $84.9 million.
+On top of that, next quarter's revenue guidance ($124.5 million at the midpoint) was surprisingly good and 4.94% above what analysts were expecting.
+Flywire made a GAAP loss of $16.8 million, improving from its loss of $23.8 million in the same quarter last year.

 Originally created to process international tuition payments for universities, Flywire (NASDAQ:FLYW) is a cross border payments processor and software platform focusing on complex, high-value transactions like education, healthcare and B2B payments.